Do you want to add instructional text to a form on your WordPress website?

 So, we’re adding instructional text to the Email field by clicking on the General tab and writing instructions in the Description box.

 Then, what you’ve written in the Description will appear as small text directly below the field on the form.
+Think of them like little notifications to indicate to users what kind of information you need.

 In our example here, we’re instructing website visitors to enter their email addresses, but you may decide to use the settings of other fields on your form to customize your instructional text as you see fit.